 Scurvy is a condition caused by an insufficient amount of vitamin C for a prolonged period of time.
-The condition causes weakness,
+The condition causes weakness, impaired wound healing,

 .
-Scurvy is very rare in the United States and occurs most commonly in malnourished older adults and chronic alcoholics.
+Scurvy is rare in the United States and occurs most commonly in malnourished older adults and chronic alcoholics.

 Copyright © Nucleus Medical Media, Inc.